Quality and accreditation

 We do this by:

-The Quality and Clinical Governance Standing Committee, a Board sub-committee, provides direction to all aspects of quality at BreastScreen Victoria.
-Everything we do in Quality is aimed at getting the best possible outcomes for our clients.
+The Quality and Clinical Governance Standing Committee, a Board sub-committee, directs all aspects of quality at BreastScreen Victoria.
+Everything we do is focused on delivering the best possible outcomes for our clients.

-An important test of Quality is the ability to meet National Accreditation Standards and to achieve the required level of Accreditation.
+Our service quality must meet the National Accreditation Standards and achieve the required level of accreditation.
 The Victorian State Quality Committee supports service providers and the BreastScreen Coordination Unit to achieve and maintain accreditation.

-BreastScreen Victoria has a rigorous accreditation program and services are monitored to ensure they comply with the National Accreditation Standards.
+Through our rigorous accreditation program, we monitor all BreastScreen Victoria services to ensure they comply with the National Accreditation Standards.

-These standards were developed by an expert committee within the national program, administered by BreastScreen Australia and the National Quality Management Committee.
-They are based on research evidence and experience in breast cancer screening in Australia and overseas.
-They have been developed for each of the following domains:
+These standards were developed by an expert committee in our national program and are administered by BreastScreen Australia and the National Quality Management Committee.
+They are based on research evidence and global experience in breast cancer screening.

 • Participation